MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Making-a-Page-or-Report-Available-From-Search-in-the-Windows-Client.md

 ---
-title: "Making a Page or Report Available From Search in the Windows Client" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title: "Making a Page or Report Available From Search in the Windows Client"
+description: "Describes how to make a page or report available in the Microsoft Dynamics NAV Windows Client, so users find them based on the objects name." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na